ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **[R14]**	The DLT utilized in a BPI MUST be able to support more than one BFT consensus algorithm, also known as pluggable consensus.

-Note, that deterministic BFT consensus algorithms lead to strong consistency, and, thus, imme-diate finality.
+Note, that deterministic BFT consensus algorithms lead to strong consistency, and, thus, immediate finality.
 Probabilistic BFT consensus algorithms lead to eventual consistency, and, thus, eventual finality.

 **[R15]**	Consensus algorithms employed in the DLT utilized in a BPI MUST have a mathematical proof of security.

-A mathematical proof of security is a collection of mathematically provable theorems that make security statements about the three characteristics of a consensus algorithm -- consisten-cy/safety, availability/liveness and fault tolerance and is based on specific operating assumptions of the protocol.
+A mathematical proof of security is a collection of mathematically provable theorems that make security statements about the three characteristics of a consensus algorithm -- consistency/safety, availability/liveness and fault tolerance and is based on specific operating assumptions of the protocol.

 **[D7]**	Consensus algorithms employed in the DLT utilized in a BPI SHOULD include economic security assurances with game theoretic security proofs.